Posted August 2017

 If not?
 Then your best course of action would be to hold off, and instead look at improving your credit score.
 You see, a failed application will be recorded in your credit report, which could further damage your credit score and affect any future applications.

 As we’ve discussed in the past, your credit score directly affects the application process, and the rate you end up paying.

 3. How much do I need to borrow?

 Whether it’s a touch of retail therapy or a big new purchase, it’s all too easy to overspend.
 Credit cards are one example of this, but if you’re not asking the right questions, a personal loan could quickly lead you down the same path.

 Often seen as the safer, smarter option, this is only true when you know exactly how much cash you need.
 This is the best way to ensure any money you borrow is affordable and manageable, otherwise you could find yourself spending beyond your means.

 Let’s consider, for a moment, that you want to finance a new vehicle.
-In this case, you’d put in the hours to come up with a figure that covers the cost of the car, insurance, as well as other bits and pieces, but not a penny more.
+In this case, you’d set some time aside and come up with a figure that covers the cost of the car, insurance, as well as other bits and pieces...but not a penny more.

-By borrowing only what you need, you’ll save yourself the hassle and headache of repaying more than you need to over the life of your loan.
+By borrowing only what you need, you’ll save yourself the hassle of extra repayments over the life of your loan.

 4. What kind of finance is best for me?

 Why you're applying to a lender, or how much you need to borrow, aren’t the only questions that should sit on the tip of your tongue.
 For example, did you know that there are many different types of finance available, each one boasting their own pro’s and con’s?